dotintent/pixfight/readme.md

 * About 20MB disk space (depends on platform and build type)
 * Music card

+## Controls

+Desktop:

+* RMB move map
+* LMB select
+* Scroll wheel to zoom

+Mobile:

+* pinch to scale
+* use two fingers to move
+* tap to select unit

+Gameplay:

+* Click / tap on base to open build menu

+* After selecting unit it will show its area of movement, tap in are to select path and confirm it by tapping / clicking on destination point.
+* To attack tap/klick on your unit and select unit to attack (if you are close enough / artillery use range of movement)

 ## FAQ:

 Q: Can you provide a *.exe or *.ipa for me?